Top three tips for patient satisfaction

 If you arrive more than 15 minutes late, you may be asked to reschedule.

-Bring any health insurance card whenever you visit UHS, and students, be sure to bring your student ID card.
+Bring any health insurance card whenever you visit UHS, and students, be sure to bring your MCard.

-Students should have health insurance to help cover some services at UHS and services provided elsewhere.
-See Health Insurance Plans for Students for options.
+Students should have health insurance to help cover costs services at UHS and services provided elsewhere.
+If you don't have health insurance, consider purchasing the Domestic Student Health Insurance Plan.

 Need documentation of your visit?
-UHS can provide a Visit Verification / Medical Statement which most U-M instructors accept.
+UHS can provide a Visit Verification / Medical Statement (also known as a note or excuse), which most U-M instructors accept.
 If desired, ask your clinician at your visit.
 If you must drop a class for medical reasons, we may be able to provide documentation.

-UHS has wi-fi, so you may wish to bring your computer to make any wait time more productive and fun.
+Bring things to do - UHS has wi-fi to make any wait time more productive and fun.

-You can use the patient portal to get test results, communicate with your care team, and request an appointment.
-To create an account, you'll need your Medical Record Number, which is printed on your after-visit summary.
-See Patient Portal.
+Use the patient portal to get test results, request prescription renewal, communicate with your care team and request an appointment.